Charcoal Tank Nature Reserve: Flora

 The dominant community of mallee and broombush is listed as critically endangered under the NSW Threatened Species Conservation Act, with only two other Nature Reserves in NSW protecting similar communities.
 Mallee and broombush have been extensively harvested in the region since European settlement.

 Fauna

-Birds represent the largest number of vertebrate species occurring within the reserve with over 165 species identified; 96 species have been banded and released as part of a long-term monitoring study in the Reserve.
-Some of the Reserve's breeding residents such as Climacteris picumnus victoriae (brown treecreeper) and Daphoenositta chrysopyera (varied sittella) are listed as vulnerable under the NSW Threatened Species Conservation (TSC) Act 1995.
+Birds represent the largest number of vertebrate species occurring within the reserve with over 165 species identified; 96 species have been banded and released as part of a long-term monitoring study in the reserve.
+Some of the reserve's breeding residents such as brown treecreeper and varied sittella are listed as Vulnerable under the NSW Threatened Species Conservation (TSC) Act 1995.
 Data from the long-term bird banding project shows a decrease in the number of brown treecreepers present.
-There are twenty other birds that utilize the reserve that are also listed as vulnerable under the NSW TSC Act; some examples are Grantiella picta (painted honeyeater), Polytelis swainsonii (superb parrot), Anthochaera phrygia (regent honeyeater) and the Lathamus discolor (swift parrot).
+There are twenty other birds that utilize the reserve that are also listed as Vulnerable under the NSW TSC Act; some examples are painted honeyeater, superb parrot, regent honeyeater and the swift parrot.
 Under Australia's national Environment Protection and Biodiversity Conservation Act 1999 the regent honeyeater and the swift parrot are listed as endangered and the superb parrot as vulnerable.